ExtremeFLOW/neko/doc/pages/simcomps.md

  and s1 if neko is run with one scalar.

  ## probes
- Probes the fluid field in the points given by an input file.
+ Probes selected solution fields at the points given inside an input file.
 Example usage:
  ~~~~~~~~~~~~~~~{.json}
  {
    "type": "probes",